MUSA-620-Fall-2019/course-materials/README.md

   - [Frequently encountered problems](anaconda-guide/common-issues.md)
 - [A environment.yml](environment.yml) file specifying the Python packages needed in this course

-## A couple of notes:
+#### Note

-- Throughout the course, the [environment.yml](environment.yml) file in this repository will be updated to include all necessary packages.
+Throughout the course, the [environment.yml](environment.yml) file in this repository will be updated to include all necessary packages.
-- The [syllabus](syllabus.md) in this repository will also be updated with links to each week's materials and assignments.
+The [syllabus](syllabus.md) in this repository will also be updated with links to each week's materials and assignments.

+## Anaconda tutorials

+See the official [Anaconda User Guide](https://docs.anaconda.com/anaconda/user-guide/) for tutorials on using Anaconda.
+An [installation guide](https://docs.anaconda.com/anaconda/install/) is also available.

 ## Recommended Python tutorials